idanieljana/ts-bootcamp/src/w-02/README.md

 Write a utility which will have the following features:

-- could encrypt text files (assume "utf-8" encoding)
+- could encrypt text files (Notes: let it be "utf-8" encoding; for simplicity - skip encryption of binary files like `.docx`)
 - encrypted text files could replace the originals at the same directory or be near the originals (make a flag to control this)
 - you could pass a glob pattern as an argument to select which files you want to eccrypt
 - you could pass an argument to exclude some files by glob pattern